Skip to main content

 Journal: Journal of the American Medical Informatics Association

-Abstract: Clinical encounter data are heterogeneous and vary greatly from institution to institution.
+Abstract: Objective: Clinical encounter data are heterogeneous and vary greatly from institution to institution.
 These problems of variance affect interpretability and usability of clinical encounter data for analysis.
 These problems are magnified when multisite electronic health record (EHR) data are networked together.
 This article presents a novel, generalizable method for resolving encounter heterogeneity for analysis by combining related atomic encounters into composite "macrovisits."
-Encounters were… Continue reading
+Materials… Continue reading

 Authors: Peter Leese, Adit Anand, Andrew Girvin, Amin Manna, Saaya Patel, Yun Jae Yoo, Rachel Wong, Melissa Haendel, Christopher G Chute, Tellen Bennett, Janos Hajagos, Emily Pfaff, Richard Moffitt